Skip to content

 • When do I have to check in?+

 Check-in is required for every declared fishing day AND every declared fishing night.
 Day fishers: check in by midnight on the night of your fishing day.
 Night fishers: return to the inlet in the AM and check in immediately — no later than noon.
 Failure to check in voids forward eligibility for that period.
-Fish caught at night must be weighed the same day as your morning check-in, during the 10 a.m. to 2 p.m. weigh window.
+Fish caught at night must be weighed the same day as your morning check-in, during the applicable weigh window (Mon–Sat 10 a.m. to 2 p.m., Sun 9 to 11 a.m. at Beamish only).

 • What is the hooked-fish provision?+